-The Bickley 3 enclosure has several features which suggest that it forms a part of the group shown in figure 1 and discussed by Vince Russett (2006).
-It is D-shaped in form; it falls into the smaller size group of enclosures as identified in the Appendix; it is situated in woodland and on a hill-slope above a minor cliff; and finally, like several of the other sites, it has received no attention from archaeologists in the past.
-While none of the enclosures has produced any positive proof of date, evidence for an early date might be seen at the enclosure known as Bickley 1.
+The Chelvey Batch enclosure has several features which suggest that it forms a part of the group shown in figure 1 and discussed by Vince Russett (2006).
+It is subcircular in form, and might be penannular; it falls into the smaller size group of enclosures as identified in the Appendix; it is situated in woodland and on a hill-slope above a minor cliff; and finally, like several of the other sites, it has received no attention from archaeologists in the past.
+While none of the enclosures has produced any positive evidence of date, evidence for an early date might be seen at the enclosure known as Bickley 1.
 Here the earthwork lies exactly against the parish boundary, suggesting that the very visible bank of the enclosure was used as a marker for, and thus must pre-date, the formalisation of parish boundaries in the early mediaeval period.